AndreiD/bitcoin_hd_wallet/README.md

 HD wallets eliminate the need for the user to constantly generate and wait for the secure keys to be generated, so they only need to worry about taking the backup.

-This repo is continuing the work of https://github.com/foxnut/go-hdwallet (actually removing lots of stuff form it and making it work just for bitcoin)

 ### :zap: How to use it :zap: